devsecfranklin/stash-house/docs/abstract.md

 * First we look at how to set up a workable solution for storing credentials.
 * Next we do some local search and cleanup to get our systems in order.
 * Finally, we will see how we can still easily use these credentials, though they remain encrypted at rest and in transit to our "vault" from now on.

-## The methodology

-## Results

-## Conclusion